AimTuxOfficial/AimTux/README.md

 ![this](http://i.imgur.com/I2NSAia.png)

-The above message will only be shown if you're in the main menu, aditionally, you can check the *csgo* console for a message saying `AimTux was successfully injected.`.
+The above message will only be shown if you're in the main menu, additionally, you can check the *csgo* console for a message saying `AimTux was successfully injected.`.

 ## Un-injecting